aws-amplify/amplify-js/docs/media/create/static-web-sites.md

 #### Easily Add Cloud Features to your Website

-AWS Mobile CLI helps you to configure your website's backend easily.
+Amplify CLI helps you to configure your website's backend easily.
 For example, the following command will create a cloud API which is an Amazon API Gateway endpoint:

 ```bash
 awsmobile cloud-api enable
 ```

-AWS Mobile CLI also creates the necessary folder structure and generates JavaScript files necessary for your app's backend logic:
+Amplify CLI also creates the necessary folder structure and generates JavaScript files necessary for your app's backend logic:

 ![Cloud API](../images/backend_cloud_api.png?raw=true "Cloud API"){: style="max-height:450px;"}